jerith/Platform-Guild/code-review.rst

-The code review process, in principle and practice, is designed to identify :dfn:`defects` -- gaps in functionality, testability, maintainability, readability, resillience, coherence or consistency.
+The code review process, in principle and practice, is designed to identify :dfn:`defects` -- gaps in functionality, testability, maintainability, readability, resilience, coherence or consistency.

 A :dfn:`code reviewer` is tasked with uncovering any such issue which may have been missed during the initial implementation by the